 You can.
-The extreme class of mud tires that come on a XMR are a very agressive tire,and very large diameter.
-Proper clutch calibration will definately help,but read the following carefully.
+The extreme class of mud tires that come on a XMR are a very aggressive tire,and very large diameter.
+Proper clutch calibration will definitely help,but read the following carefully.

 No, the Commander 1000 uses compression spring on the secondary of the 2011,2012 models, the ATV models of the 1000 all use torsion secondary.
 This , along with dry weight, gearing, etc means different flyweight calibrations in the front clutch, etc.